• Level of education

 Description

-Receptors are of major interest in medicinal chemistry and constitute more than 40% of current therapeutic targets.
-This course is an interdisciplinary approach to provide the basic concepts and fundamentals of receptology necessary for students pursuing their training in biomolecular chemistry at the chemistry-biology interface.
+Receptors are of major interest in medicinal chemistry and account for more than 40% of current therapeutic targets.
+This teaching unit takes an interdisciplinary approach to teaching the basic concepts and fundamental principles of receptor science required by students pursuing their studies in biomolecular chemistry at the chemistry-biology interface.

 Read more